CryptoLions/SimpleAssets/README.md

 @param **author**     is author's account who will create assets.

 @param **dappinfo**   is stringified JSON.
 Recommendations to include:
 	name	 		- name of the application
 	company 		- name of the company
 	logo 			- url to image
-	url 			- url to the game's websites info			- short description of application defaultfee 		- 100x the % fee you'd like to collect from marketplaces.  (for 2%, 200)
+	url 			- url to the game's websites
+	info			- short description of application
+ 	defaultfee 		- 100x the % fee you'd like to collect from marketplaces.  (for 2%, 200)

 @param **fieldtypes** is stringified JSON with key:state values, where key is key from mdata or idata and state indicates recommended way of displaying the field.
-Recommended values:
-	txt		- text (default)
-	url		- show as clickable URL
-	img		- link to img file
-	webgl		- link to webgl file
-	mp3		- link to mp3 file
-	video		- link to video file
-	hide		- do not show
-	imgb 		- image as string in binary format webglb		- webgl binary
-	mp3b 		- mp3 binary
-	videob 		- video binary
-	timestamp	- unix timestamp in seconds
-	ipfs		- ipfs link
+For the latest recommended values, please see [https://github.com/CryptoLions/SimpleAssets/blob/master/include/SimpleAssets.hpp](https://github.com/CryptoLions/SimpleAssets/blob/master/include/SimpleAssets.hpp).

 @param **priorityimg** is JSON which assosiates an NFT category with the field name from idata or mdata that specifies the main image field for that category of NFTs.
 This is probably a rare use case and can be left blank.
 If you wanted a category of NFTs to have a main image field other than img, you'd use "CATEGORY":"otherfieldname".
 Most likely use case is if you wanted webgls or some other format to be the main image.

 ## Cleos examples of authorreg and authorupdate